-A REIT established under Philippine laws is deemed to be tax resident in the Philippines and will be able to benefit from any Double Taxation Treaties that the Philippines may have in place.
+A REIT established under Philippine laws is deemed to be a tax resident in the Philippines and will be able to benefit from any Double Taxation Treaties that the Philippines may have in place.

 A REIT formed under the laws of a foreign country will likewise be deemed a Filipino tax resident if it is engaged in trade or business within the Philippines.
-Under Philippine law, approved activities include, among others, participation in the management, supervision or control of any domestic business, firm, entity or corporation in the Philippines; any other act or acts that imply a continuity of commercial dealings or arrangements, and contemplate to the extent that the performance of acts or works, or the exercise of some of the functions associated in the pursuit of commercial gain or of the purpose and object of the business organisation.
+Under Philippine law, approved activities include, among others, participation in the management, supervision or control of any domestic business, firm, entity or corporation in the Philippines; any other act or acts that imply a continuity of commercial dealings or arrangements; and contemplate to the extent that the performance of acts or works, or the exercise of some of the functions associated in the pursuit of commercial gain of the purpose and object of the business organisation.
 If the above criteria are met, then the foreign REIT will be able to benefit from Double Taxation Treaties that the Philippines may have in place.

-A REIT must have a minimum paid-up capital of PHP 300 million.
-In order to prevent companies from using REITs merely to convert ownership in existing infrastructure to liquid assets, there is an existing proposal to restrict payment of existing debts being made out of paid-up capital (i.e., these debts must be paid out of income generated by the business), thereby preventing companies from deleveraging by using REITs to pay off existing debts.
+A REIT must have a minimum paid-up capital of PHP 300 million (approximately USD 5.35 million, based on an exchange rate of PHP 56.08 to USD 1 in June 2023).
+To prevent companies from using REITs merely to convert ownership in existing infrastructure to liquid assets, there is an existing proposal to restrict payment of existing debts being made out of paid-up capital (i.e., these debts must be paid out of income generated by the business), thereby preventing companies from deleveraging by using REITs to pay off existing debts.

-Shareholder requirements Listing mandatory At least 1,000 shareholders with at least 50 shares each (who in aggregate own at least 1/3 of the outstanding capital stock of the REIT) Yes
+Shareholder requirements Listing mandatory At least 1,000 shareholders with at least 50 shares each (who, in aggregate own at least 1/3 of the outstanding capital stock of the REIT) Yes

-A REIT must be listed in accordance with the rules and regulations of a Stock Exchange and must be regulated as a public company.
+A REIT must be listed per the rules and regulations of a Stock Exchange and regulated as a public company.
 To qualify as a public company, the REIT must, upon and after listing, have at least 1,000 shareholders, each owning at least 50 shares of a class of shares and who, in the aggregate, own at least one-third of the outstanding capital stock of the REIT.